E73707/weather-app/README.md

 The API uses latitude and longitude to search for the cities.

 The website is built using the following technologies:
--Javascript
+- Javascript
--CSS
+- CSS
--HTML
+- HTML
--Bootstrap
+- Bootstrap
--jQuery
+- jQuery
--DayJS
+- DayJS
 The page features a search bar on the top of the page which allows the user to search for a city by name.

 The search results will display the following information:
--City name
+- City name
--Date
+- Date
--Icon of the current weather
+- Icon of the current weather
--Temperature
+- Temperature
--Wind speed
+- ind speed
--Humidity
+- umidity

 A "favourite" button is available which allows the user to save a search result to local storage.
 The saved results can be accessed through a "saved" dropdown menu.

 The "saved" dropdown menu includes:
--A search button for searching the saved result
+-  search button for searching the saved result
--A delete button for removing the result from local storage and the saved dropdown.
+-  delete button for removing the result from local storage and the saved dropdown.